cazala/synaptic/test/README.md

-Test using mocha, from root directory:
+Test using gulp, from root directory:

-`mocha test`
+`gulp test`